Asian shares mixed as earnings fuel gains on Wall Street

 AP Business Writer

-BANGKOK (AP) — Shares were mixed in Asia on Thursday as the latest batch of company earnings reports kept investors in a buying mood, driving gains on Wall Street.
+BANGKOK (AP) — Shares were mixed in Asia on Thursday as the latest batch of company earnings reports kept investors in a buying mood and pushed benchmarks on Wall Street higher.

-U.S. futures declined, with the contract for the S&P 500 down 0.9%.
-That for the Dow industrials fell less than 0.1%.
+U.S. futures declined, with the contract for the S&P 500 down 1%.
+That for the Dow industrials fell 0.1%.

 Investors are reviewing the latest round of corporate earnings to gauge the damage that rising costs have had on different industries and how companies will deal with inflation moving forward.